cimug-org/cim-compare/README.md

 ### Option \#2: XMI Baseline and Target Models as Inputs

-The second usage option allows one to bypass Enterprise Architect and directly specify two XMI 1.1 compliant files representing the **baseline** and **target** models respectively.
+The second usage option allows one to bypass Enterprise Architect and directly specify two XMI 1.1 compliant files representing the "baseline" and "target" models respectively.
 In this scenario the command-line usage takes the following form:

 ```
-java -mx1024m -jar cim-compare.jar <baseline-model-xmi-file> <target-model-xmi-file> [<output-directory-or-html-file>] [--<iec-package-name>]
+java -jar cim-compare.jar <baseline-model-xmi-file> <target-model-xmi-file> [<output-directory-or-html-file>] [--<iec-package-name>]
 ```

 *Parameter Details*: